MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 ##### Navigation within your app

-Use the new `pages.tab.navigateToApp` API to navigate within your app within the hosting application.
+Use the new `pages.navigateToApp` API to navigate within your app within the hosting application.

 This API provides the equivalent of  navigating to a deep link (as the now deprecated *executeDeepLink* was once used for) without requiring your app to construct a URL or manage different deep link formats for different application hosts.